p14n/fubsub/consumers.md

 Consumer loop
 - Waits for new messages
-- Then waits for new threads
+- Then waits for new threads (maybe reverse these - dont grab what you cant handle)
 - Grabs as many messages as it can handle immediately
 - Inserts to processing and moves the head up
 - Fetches unprocessed and assigns to processors (include errored some time ago)
+  - where topic, consumer, status, nodeid
 - Loops

 Processor loop
 - Receives message
+  - where topic, consumer, messageid
 - Checks for messages with the same key (does nothing with message if unprocessed keys exist)
+  - where topic, consumer, key, messageid, status (key_processing)
 - processes message
 - deletes status record when done
 - if error, retry immediately, then updates status to error